Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 The most important options include,

-- `--make-cores <cores>`, setting the cores used by parallel making,
+- `--make-cores <cores>`, setting the cores used by parallel g++ compilation,
-- `--repeat-num <num>`, setting the repeatition of each step in the measurement, defaulting to 5, and
+- `--repeat-num <num>`, setting the number of repetition for each step in the measurement, defaulting to 5, and
-- `--exclude <app> ...`, specifying the applications not to include in the benchmark, separated by blankspace, defaulting to `false` only.
+- `--exclude <app> ...`, specifying the applications not to include in the benchmark, separated by a whitespace, defaulting to `false` only.

-In a fully paralleled settings (>= 96 cores), testing each application for one iteration takes roughly around 200 seconds, where there are 15 applications available for testing.
+The number reported in the paper uses 96 cores in this step, and testing each application for one iteration takes roughly around 200 seconds, where there are 15 applications available for testing.
 By the end of the benchmark, a LaTeX table will be printed on screen, containing the results to Table V in the paper.
-All reported numbers are based on the median of all repeatitions.
+All reported numbers are based on the median of all repetitions.

 ## 6. Try Your Own Programs